Reloop RMP-3 Crossmedia Player Review

 * Slot in loading mechanism with illuminated display

 * Instant playback from cue point

 * Dimensions: 320 x 110.5 x 340 mm

 * Incl.
 Traktor PRO demo DJ software

-Purchase the Reloop RMP-3 Crossmedia Player
+Best Price for the Reloop RMP-3 Crossmedia Player